Effectively Managing Social Media Risks

 About the Author

-Joshua Gold is a shareholder in the New York office of Anderson Kill and regularly represents policyholders in insurance coverage matters and disputes concerning arbitration, time element insurance, electronic data and other property/casualty insurance coverage issues.
+Joshua Gold, a shareholder in Anderson Kill's New York office, regularly represents policyholders in insurance coverage matters and disputes concerning arbitration, time element insurance, electronic data and other property/casualty insurance coverage issues.

 - 7th Circuit: ‘Common Damage’ Not Required for Class Certification